sebbyjhit/EcomPrizeTracker/README.md

 # E-Commerce Price Tracker Bot

-This E-Commerce Price Tracker Bot monitors product prices on e-commerce websites like Amazon and eBay.
-It sends notifications via email and SMS when the price of a product drops significantly below the average price.
+This E-Commerce Price Tracker Bot monitors product prices and availability on e-commerce websites like Amazon and eBay.
+It sends notifications via email and SMS when the price of a product drops significantly below the average price or when a product that was out of stock becomes available again.

 ## Features

 - Scrapes product data from e-commerce websites.
 - Calculates the average price of products.
 - Sends email and SMS notifications when a deal is found.
+- Sends email and SMS notifications when a product becomes available.
 - Configurable via a JSON file.

 ## Requirements